 You can choose between one-, two-, and three-column sections to format custom layouts for your emails.
 Column properties can be edited, providing greater control over the color, border, and padding for any individual content block.

-Message, Header, and Footer control the properties for your email message font, line spacing, colors, and padding.
+Message, Header, and Footer control the font, line spacing, colors, and padding properties in your message.

 |Edit Plain Text Version||